Petanque England-Isle of Wight Region

 - The opponents will choose the substitute from a list of a minimum of four players registered to play in the first two games this list will be provided by the team who have the shortfall of players.

-- The selection will take place at the start of the match.
+- The selection of the substitute may take place at the conclusion of the second game.

 - When a missing player appears before the third game the substitute system will be abandoned.